-Eric Vilain, MD, PhD, will serve as chair and professor of the newly re-named Department of Genomics and Precision Medicine at the GW School of Medicine and Health Sciences and Children’s National Health System.
+Rong Li, PhD, will serve as chair of the Department of Biochemistry and Molecular Medicine at the GW School of Medicine and Health Sciences.

 SMHS received a grant from the Health Resources and Services Administration to develop an educational pipeline program.

 Children's National Health System, the National Institute of Allergy and Infectious Diseases, and the National Institutes of Health have launched a clinical partnership devoted to treating allergic, immunologic, and infectious diseases in...